Sunday, June 6, 2010

 My Story:

-I have been a pianist all my life, over half a century!
-I have been a performer, composer, and teacher for over 35 years.
+I have been a pianist all my life, over over 60 years!
+I have been a performer, composer, and teacher for over 40 years.
 I began my studies with local piano teachers, and later went on to study at Manhattan School of Music, a 4-year conservatory in New York City.
 My teachers all taught in what I might call a traditional way, using philosophies and methods passed to them from their teachers, and their teachers’ teachers, over the past 300 years or so.
 I never thought to question these basic assumptions.
 At Manhattan School of Music I studied with a famous pianist.
-He was a lovely gentleman and kind soul.
-But he was a terrible teacher.
+He was a lovely gentleman and kind soul, but he was a terrible teacher.
 He simply did not have a clue how to help others do many things that came naturally to him.
 He also had no idea how to help a student develop a way of playing that would be true and authentic for the student.
 He could only help you play in such a way that you ended up sounding like you were imitating him, the teacher.
 Though in my first few years I revered this teacher, later on I began to realize I wasn’t making the kind of progress I had hoped, and I had too many difficulties which never seemed to be really addressed.
 The light bulb went on for me, so to speak, when at a lesson I was playing a difficult piece, and he was sitting behind me (he never sat next to us at the piano, and so couldn’t really observe our hands, arms, and body to see what was going on physically), and, while I was stumbling through a section of the piece, I became aware he was saying something.
 I looked around, and he had his hands over his ears(!) and was pleading, “Please, don’t play so many wrong notes!”
 I would never have replied to him with sarcasm, but my urge was to say “You think????”
 I was incredulous.
 Wasn’t he supposed to be helping me to not play “so many wrong notes?”

 After I graduated from Manhattan, I continued playing and also began teaching.
 I was troubled by the pain and fatigue I would have in my hands when I played difficult pieces.
-I was worried about developing tendonitis, which a few of my pianist friends were already experiencing.
+I was worried about developing tendinitis, which a few of my pianist friends were already experiencing.
 I heard about a teacher who helped pianists learn to play in a totally different way, and went to see him.
 His name was Joseph Prostakoff.
 I began studying with him the next week.
 It would not be an exaggeration to say he saved my life.

 Right from the start, everything Mr. Prostakoff did turned everything I knew, or thought I knew, about playing the piano, upside down.
 He warned us, his students, that we would be required to question and be willing to let go of most of our assumptions.
 His approach to every aspect of playing, from technique, ear training, interpretation and expression, to how to practice, was nothing short of revolutionary.
 Future issues of this blog will go into all these areas in depth.
 I hope you will be here for that!